A. Accounting Framework

 The Management Board, as chief operating decision maker, monitors the operating results of its operating segments separately for the purpose of making decisions about resource allocation and performance assessment.
-Segment performance is evaluated based on Revenue, Gross Margin and EBIT.
+Segment performance is evaluated based on Revenue, Gross Margin and.

 The Group has two reportable segments:

-- the Turnkey segment includes Monaco, Houston, Schiedam, Kuala Lumpur and Rio regional centres that derive revenues from turnkey supply contracts and after-sales services, which consist mainly of large production systems, large mooring systems, deep water export systems, fluid transfer systems, tanker loading and discharge terminals, design services and supply of special components and proprietary designs and equipment
+- the Turnkey segment includes Europe, Houston, Kuala Lumpur and Rio de Janeiro Regional Centers that derive revenues from turnkey supply contracts and after-sales services, which consist mainly of large production systems, large mooring systems, deep water export systems, fluid transfer systems, tanker loading and discharge terminals, design services and supply of special components and proprietary designs and equipment

 No operating segments have been aggregated to form the above reportable operating segments.

-- all other accounting principles remained unchanged compared to applicable standards.
+- all other accounting principles remain unchanged compared to applicable standards.